open-synergy/opnsynid-product-attribute/product_uom_category_workflow_policy/README.rst

     :alt: PT.
 Simetri Sinergi Indonesia
     :target: https://simetri-sinergi.id.com

-This module is maintained by the OpenSynergy Indonesia.
+This module is maintained by the PT.
+Simetri Sinergi Indonesia.